College sophomore Mollie Tibbetts still missing after two weeks of searching

 “We do not plan to provide findings or conclusions of investigative leads to the public at this time.
 Likewise, if we evaluate a piece of information and feel like its release could lead us to Mollie, we would do so,” Director Winker said.

-NBC News reached out to Dalton Jack and his family for comment, but had not heard back by Tuesday evening.
+NBC News reached out to Dalton Jack and his family for comment, but had not heard back by Wednesday afternoon.

 NBC News has previously reported that authorities have cleared Dalton as a suspect in Mollie’s case.
 “We love Dalton.
 Dalton is fantastic,” Mollie’s father Rob Tibbetts told Dateline.
 “I told him the other day, as soon as she gets back, I’m going to push her to make him my son.”

-Note: Editor’s note: This article has been updated to include Mollie’s family’s announcement of a $30,000 reward for her safe return.
-It has also been updated to include interviews with Mollie’s friends Hope Beck and Alexis Lynd-Schafbuch.